64bit-polygon/older_projects/README.md

 # Hello! 👋

-The following repo contains some older samples of my work, when I first started coding.
+The following repo contains some older samples of my work when I first started coding.

 Some of these projects are no longer live.